ziyi-zhu/ashos/README.md

 ## Notes

-*   Ensure you have a modern browser supporting Web Workers, WebGPU (recommended), and IndexedDB.
+*   Ensure you have a modern browser supporting WebGPU like any Chromium based browser.
 *   Performance depends heavily on your machine's hardware.

 ## Acknowledgements